cimt-unia/BBTransformer/notebooks/foundation_model/README.md

-**BBT: A Multivariate Time Series Transformer for Modeling Stochastic Dynamical Systems in the Human Brain**
+# **BBT: A Multivariate Time Series Transformer for Modeling Stochastic Dynamical Systems in the Human Brain**

-*J.Zorraquin*

-Chair of Informatics for Medical Technologies (CIMT), University of Augsburg
+Chair of Informatics for Medical Technologies (CIMT), University of Augsburg *J.Z.*

 # **Abstract**